alan-turing-institute/sqlsynthgen/docs/source/tutorials/loan_applications.rst

 .. literalinclude:: ../../../tests/examples/loans/config2.yaml
    :language: yaml

-We can delete and re-create the synthetic data with:
+We can export the vocabularies to `.yaml` files, delete the old synthetic data, import the vocabularies and create new synthetic data with:

 .. code-block:: console

+    $ sqlsynthgen make-generators
     $ sqlsynthgen remove-data
     $ sqlsynthgen create-vocab
     $ sqlsynthgen create-data --num-passes 100

-This will give us an exact copy of the ``districts`` table.
+This will give us an exact copy of the ``districts`` table:

 .. list-table:: districts
    :header-rows: 1